GDELT Project: Reception in blogs and media

 GDELT has been covered on the website of the Center for Data Innovation as well as the GIS Lounge.
 It has also been discussed and critiqued on blogs about political violence and crisis prediction.
 The dataset has been cited and critiqued repeatedly in Foreign Policy, including in discussions of political events in Syria, the Arab Spring, and Nigeria.
 It has also been cited in New Scientist, on the FiveThirtyEight website and Andrew Sullivan's blog.

 The Predictive Heuristics blog and other blogs have compared GDELT with the Integrated Conflict Early Warning System (ICEWS).
 Alex Hanna blogged about her experiment assessing GDELT with hand-coded data by comparing it with the Dynamics of Collective Action dataset.

 In May 2014, the Google Cloud Platform blog announced that the entire GDELT dataset would be available as a public dataset in Google BigQuery.

-Outage

-On June 15, 2025, GDELT began experiencing outages that spread to all of its services.
-Services began coming back online by July 2, 2025.